AC Milan vs Fiorentina prediction and betting tips 19 Оctober 2025 | Dailysports experts

 Match facts and head-to-head

-- Milan are unbeaten in their last six matches across all competitions.
+- Both teams have scored in 7 of Milan’s last 9 Serie A home matches.

-- Milan have scored first in five of their last six outings.
+- Fiorentina have failed to win in 9 of their last 11 away league games.

-- Three of Fiorentina’s last five matches have featured fewer than three goals.

-- In their last ten meetings, Milan hold a clear advantage with six victories.
-Fiorentina have won three times, and one match ended in a draw.
+- At least three goals were scored in 6 of the previous 8 head-to-heads at San Siro.

 Prediction